dr0psh0t/depencyinversion/README.md

 output:
 `Hi user@gmail.com you are authenticated as Account User.`

-If accountUser.setLastname("Dagondon") is commented but adminUser.setDepartment("Dev") is not, adminUser qualifies as AdminUser:
+If accountUser.setLastname("Dagondon") is commented or removed but adminUser.setDepartment("Dev") is not, NotAccountUserException is thrown and adminUser qualifies as AdminUser:

 `\\accountUser.setLastname("Dagondon");`
 `adminUser.setDepartment("Dev");`